anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 > Security

+Enhanced VPC routing: forces Redshift to use the VPC for all COPY and UNLOAD commands, and therefore traffic appears on the VPC Flow logs.

 HSM = Hardware security module

 * Encryption at rest using KMS or an HSM device, needs establishing a connection
-  * When using HSM, you must use client + server certificate to configure a trusted connection
+  * When using HSM, you need to create a new HSM-encrypted cluster, migrate to this new one, and use client + server certificate to configure a trusted connection
   * If you migrate an unencrypted cluster to an HSM-encrypted cluster, you must create the new encrypted cluster and then move data to it
 * Encryption in-flight using the JDBC driver enabled with SSL
 * You can define access privileges for users or groups, with grant or revoke commands in sql